mtmk-ee/d3xx/README.md

 which act as Super Speed USB 3.0 to FIFO bridges.
 FTDI provides a proprietary driver for these chips, called D3XX, which exposes a low-level API for interacting with the devices through its DLL/shared library.

-This crate provides a safe, idiomatic Rust wrapper around FTDI's D3XX driver API.
+This crate provides a safe, idiomatic Rust wrapper around FTDI's D3XX library.

 # Disclaimer